Experienced Practitioners – Local

 - Minimum five-year professional qualification/s from an Australian accredited architecture program

-- 12 months relevant professional experience within the last three years in architectural services operating at the executive (principal decision-maker) level in Australia
+- 12 months relevant professional experience in Australia within the last three years

 - Permanent or temporary residency in Australia

 - Practice Management and Professional Conduct: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16

 - Project Initiation and Conceptual Design: 17, 19, 20, 21, 22, 23, 24, 27, 32, 33, 34, 35

 - Detailed Design and Construction Documentation: 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47